preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Document Templates**: Select one of the templates defined for the profile you have chosen.
 You must always do that even if there’s just one template available.
 + **Default Document Template**: Use this option to select one of the templates for this Document Type as the default template.
 When selecting the Document Type, the author then has this template preselected.
 + **Allow appendices**: Check this option to allow for appendices.
 Authors can then tie other documents as appendices to the main documents.
 This option must be checked to make it possible for this document type.
++ **Show Create Document Icon in Document Rollup**: In the Document Rollup the “Create Document Icon” column can be added.
+A document can be created using the icon only if it belongs to a Document Type that has this option selected. if not, the icon is not shown.
 + **Allow document to be connected to an existing template**: This option is mainly used in migration scenarios.
 If this option is selected it works like this: When a Controlled Documents author creates a new draft or uploads a document that is not connected to a Controlled Documents template, a message is shown allowing the author to connect that document to a template.
 + **Unique id**: Created by the system.
 Shown here for information.